The Outdoor Activities Guide

 Over time, technological improvements were made allowing the creation of different varieties.
 These include the multi-shot crossbow, multi-prodded crossbow, repeating crossbow, and repeating multi-shot crossbow.
 The transfer of technology from the Chinese to Champa occurred during the invasion of 1177.

 The earliest reliable date for the use of crossbows in Europe is from the 5th century BC in Ancient Greece.
 However, Diodorus Siculus documented that a Greek task force invented the mechanical shoot catapult (Katapeltikon) in 399 BC.
 According to Ctesibius, this was inspired by an earlier handheld crossbow (Gastraphetes).

 Biton credits Zopyros from Southern Italy for developing two advanced forms of the Gastraphetes during the late 5th century BC.
 The bows could throw two missiles at once and use a winched pull-back system.

-From the mid-4th century BC and onwards, the Greek use of crossbows becomes varied and more popular.
-This includes the use of Katapeltai (arrow shooting machines) and catapults bolts with flights and heads.
+From the mid-4th century BC and onwards, the Greek use of crossbows became varied and more popular.
+This includes the use of Katapeltai (arrow shooting machines) and catapult bolts with flights and heads.